Glycemic Index: What's It All About?

-After weight loss surgery, many people with type 2 diabetes -- what was once called adult-onset diabetes -- see their blood sugars return to near normal.
-It's not unusual for weight loss surgery patients to no longer need diabetes medicines once they lose their unhealthy weight.
+After weight loss surgery, many people with type 2 diabetes see their blood sugar levels return to near normal.
+Some experts call this a remission.
+It's not unusual for people to no longer need diabetes medicines after weight loss surgery.

-Weight loss and maintaining a healthy weight are very important for managing diabetes.
-Although a diabetes cure would be wonderful, for now it's important to stick with your regular blood sugar testing and daily diabetes medications.
-It's also important that you follow your recommended diabetes diet, exercise regularly, manage your stress, and see your doctor regularly for necessary checkups.
+eaching and keeping a healthy weight are very important for managing diabetes.
+You should also follow your recommended diabetes diet, exercise regularly, manage your stress, and see your doctor regularly for necessary checkups.

 Are stem cells a possible cure for diabetes?